MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 Please ensure you have a high token cache hit rate.
 The in-memory cache is optimized for searching through tokens that come from different client IDs or different tenant IDs.
 It is not optimized for storing tokens with different scopes.
 You need to use a different cache key that includes the scope.
 See [Performance testing](../../advanced/performance-testing.md) for additional recommendations.

-## Registration of application secret or certificate with Microsoft Entra ID
+## Configuring application secrets or certificates with Microsoft Entra ID

-You can register your application secrets either through the interactive experience in the [Azure portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredAppsPreview), or using command-line tools (like PowerShell)
+You can register your application secrets either through the interactive experience in the [Azure portal](https://portal.azure.com/), or using command-line tools like [Azure CLI](/cli/azure/).

 ### Registering client secrets using the application registration portal

-The management of client credentials happens in the **certificates & secrets** page for an application:
+The management of client credentials happens in the **Certificates & secrets** page for a registered application in the Microsoft Entra portal:

 ![image](../../media/azure-ad-certificates.png)